In the last post, I introduced the idea of building a financial team.

 That matters more than most people realize.

-When I connect a client to someone, whether it's a home builder, a specialized lawyer, or an accountant, it's because I've seen how they work.
-I'm putting my name on that introduction.
+When I connect a client to someone — whether it's a home builder, a specialized lawyer, or an accountant — it's because I've seen how they work and I don’t make those introductions lightly.
+That's a very different thing than Googling someone and hoping for the best.

 A great advisor doesn't just manage your investments.
-They help you navigate your entire financial life by putting the right people in front of you at the right time.
+They help you navigate broader aspects of your financial life by putting the right people in front of you at the right time.

-When a financial advisor takes you on as a client, the first job isn't to sell you anything.
+When a financial advisor takes you on as a client, the first job isn't to sell you anything right away.

 It's to understand you.

 Your goals.
 Your timeline.
 What you're working toward and what keeps you up at night.
 What you've tried before and what hasn't worked.
-What "success" actually looks like to you.
+What "success" actually looks like to you — not the textbook version, your version.

-That relationship, built over time, is genuinely one of the most valuable financial assets you can have.
+That relationship, built over time, can genuinely become one of the most valuable financial assets you can have.

 Here's what to actually look for:

 They teach you, not just tell you.
-You should leave every conversation understanding why you're doing something.
+You should leave every conversation understanding why you're doing something — not just nodding along and hoping for the best.
+If someone can't explain their recommendation in plain language, that's a problem.

 Referrals are one of the best ways to find good people.
-But most people use them wrong.
+But some people use them wrong.

 Don't ask: "Do you know a good mortgage broker?"

-There's a real difference between someone who is popular and someone who is good.
+There's often a real difference between someone who is popular and someone who is good.
+The follow-up questions tell you which one you're getting.

 It's okay to interview them